mca91/ITEWR_DC_Course/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:324d782dca
 ## Heteroskedasticity II

 The object `mod` from the previous exercise is available in Your workspace.
-We have also added the regression line for this model to the plot.

-By means of simply plotting the data, it is not always easy to decide whether there is heteroskedasticity or not.
-Here, it seems that there is more dispersion in `dist` for observations around the mean of `speed`.

 *** =pre_exercise_code
 ```{r}